Bulking And Cutting For Women

 For that reason, Lipstick Lifters does not provide meal plans, nor do we give any personalised diet advice.
 We will never tell you what to eat, we will only ever make suggestions and provide as much information as we can to help you make the right decisions for you.

 We suggest that you build 80-90% of your diet around real whole foods.
-Eliminate all processed foods from your everyday diet, you can still have them occasionally, but on a day to day basis you should be consuming foods prepared from fresh whole ingredients.
+Eliminate all pre packaged foods from your everyday diet, you can still have them occasionally, but on a day to day basis you should be consuming foods prepared from fresh whole ingredients.

 You must starve yourself and do excessive cardio to cut